FastLEDitor/FastLEDitor/README.md

 2. Copy the code in the [BasicUsage.ino](examples/BasicUsage.ino) in your main.cpp
 3. Upload the code to your board
 4. Create a data folder in the root of your projet
+5. If using the web server, download the [animations.html](/data/animations.html) file and the [bootstrap](/data/bootstrap/) folder and place it in your data folder
-5. Build and upload the filesystem image
+6. Build and upload the filesystem image
+7. Use the [LEDitor animation creation tool](https://fastleditor.github.io/FastLEDitorAnimationCreator/) to create and upload animations
+8. Connect your led panel to your ESP32 (Default pin 17)

+If you are using the webserver, you can connect to the FastLEDitor hotspot with default password 12345678 or redefine it like in the [ESP32Usage.ino](/examples/ESP32Usage.ino) to change animations and settings.

 ## Known bugs